IndivisibleTemplate/BasicTemplate/README.md

 How to create event posts: To create an event post, simply add the category `event` to your post.

+# Getting Help

+If you need help send an email to help@indivisibleTemplate.com or post to our slack room.

+# Getting Help

 # Important considerations